ksuarz/monary/doc/reference.rst

 .......
 All strings in MongoDB are encoded in UTF-8.
 When performing a find query on strings, you must also input the lengths of the strings in bytes.
-For a regular ASCII string, the length is the number of characters plus one for the terminating ``NUL`` character.
+For a regular ASCII string, the length is the number of characters.
 Characters with higher-order UTF-8 encodings may occupy more space.
 You can use Monary to query for the strings' actual size in bytes to determine what size to use.

 Find queries return lists of ``numpy.string_`` objects.